SMony-L/Cracking-the-coding-interview/README.md

-This is for my personal study purpose on "Cracking the Coding Interview" book.
+This is for self study on "Cracking the Coding Interview" book.